 - Business logic errors I'm 🤬

-Our users could now add as many product as they want to an order.
-Moreover at the moment they have their personalised card added to their cart, it is saved remotely until purchased or deleted.
+Our users could now add as many products as they want to order.
+Moreover, at the moment they have their personalised card added to their cart, it is saved remotely until purchased or deleted.

 As part of the results of the initiatives we noticed

 - Users had a higher average order value +11%